Feed Buzzard

 The setting for watchForFileChanges in Cypress is true by default.
 Every time a modification is made to the test file, this useful Cypress feature instantly reloads the page and runs the test commands again.
 This makes testing more effective and streamlined by allowing users to see the outcomes of their modifications in real-time as they work on their tests.

-However, there are times when users want to make all of their adjustments first and then review the final result.
+However, there are times when users want to make all of their adjustments first and then analyze the final result.
 In these situations, they can change Cypress’ behavior by setting the watchForFileChanges option to false.
 This does not automatically resume tests when a test file is changed.
 As a result, it ranks as one of the most beneficial Cypress insider tips.

 Use Custom Commands